 - You should keep the cover letter short to show your skills at concise writing.
 Focus on what you can offer the Division specifically, given the nature of our call and further particulars.

-- Shortlisted candidates at the SL/ Associate Professor level will likely be established lecturers with a strong record on publications, income, and leadership – so what makes you stand out?
-Lecturers will be competing with many people who have completed a PhD – so what makes your CV stand out?
+- Shortlisted candidates at the SL level will likely be established lecturers with a strong record on publications, income, and leadership, so what makes you stand out?
+Lecturers will be competing with many people who have completed a PhD, so what makes your CV stand out?

-- Note that you will have the chance to play an important part of a group which is small enough (10 in Politics, as part of a larger Division with History) to act collectively – to, for example, influence its research direction (as a group, we hold regular 90 minute research workshops for that purpose).
+- Note that you will have the chance to play an important part of a group which is small enough (10 in Politics, as part of a larger Division with History) to act collectively.
+You can, for example, influence its research direction (as a group, we hold regular 90 minute research workshops for that purpose) and make key contributions to our teaching programme reviews.
+If so, what would you say?

 - Focus on what you have already done when discussing what you will promise to do over the next five years.
 Those plans seem more realistic if there is already some sort of track record.